PearCoding/Ignis/README.md

 If `Ninja` is not available, skip the `-G Ninja` parameter.
 You can also set `FETCHCONTENT_UPDATES_DISCONNECTED` to `ON` to speed up the cmake steps after the initial cmake configuration.

+More information about building Ignis on other systems are available at the documentation [online](https://pearcoding.github.io/Ignis/src/getting_started/compiling.html) or in the offline version of the documentation in `docs/`

 ## Backends

 The raytracer has multiple backends available to make sure the best optimized kernel is used for certain tasks.
 Therefore, multiple device and feature specific modules, so-called drivers, have to be compiled.